svileng/ng-simplePagination/README.md

 </div>
 ```

+Again, replace `post in posts` with your data.

 For pagination links you can either use Next/Previous buttons or page numbers (using another built-in filter called `range`).

 ```